vanmooylipidomics/LOBSTAHS/README.md

 <img align="right" src="vignettes/images/LOBSTAHS_TOC_Figure.png" width="400" id="LOBSTAHS TOC figure">This is the home of the R package **LOBSTAHS**, developed in the Van Mooy Lab at Woods Hole Oceanographic Institution.
 LOBSTAHS (Lipid and Oxylipin Biomarker Screening Through Adduct Hierarchy Sequences) is a multifunction package for screening, annotation, and putative identification of mass spectral features in large, HPLC-MS lipid datasets.
 LOBSTAHS provides functions for easy creation of custom databases containing entries for a wide range of lipids, oxidized lipids, and oxylipins.
 Databases are generated using an automated computational approach based on structural criteria specified by the user in simple text tables/spreadsheets.
 The package's default databases contain roughly 25,000 compounds.
 Installation instructions and some general information about LOBSTAHS are given below.
 The current production version of LOBSTAHS is available via [Bioconductor](http://bioconductor.org/packages/LOBSTAHS).

 The primary repository at [https://github.com/vanmooylipidomics/LOBSTAHS](https://github.com/vanmooylipidomics/LOBSTAHS) will **always** contain the latest development version of LOBSTAHS.
-Changes are pushed as frequently as possible to Bioconductor, where they will appear in the read-only mirror at [https://github.com/Bioconductor-mirror/LOBSTAHS](https://github.com/Bioconductor-mirror/LOBSTAHS).
+Changes are pushed as frequently as possible to Bioconductor, where updates are limited to the Bioconductor release schedule (approx. every 6 months).

 A [comprehensive vignette](https://github.com/vanmooylipidomics/LOBSTAHS/blob/master/vignettes/LOBSTAHS.Rmd) contains detailed, step-by-step user instructions and examples of package functions illustrated with a model dataset.